Jane Lumley, Baroness Lumley: Learning

 Lady Lumley's scholarship and learning gained her a considerable contemporary reputation.
-She translated selected orations of Isocrates from Greek into Latin, and Euripides's Iphigeneia at Aulis from the original Greek (or possibly, according to Caroline Coleman, from Erasmus's Latin translation) into English.
+She translated selected orations of Isocrates from Greek into Latin, and Euripides's Iphigeneia at Aulis from Erasmus's Latin translation, possibly also consulting the original Greek text, into English.
 Her manuscripts were preserved in her father's library, which was joined, after his death, to John Lumley's own considerable library and then passed into crown control in 1609.

 Lady Lumley's translation of Iphigenia is the first known dramatic work to be written by a woman in English, and the first known translation of a classical play into English by any hand.

 Death and burial

-Lady Lumley passed away on the 27th of July 1578.
+Lady Lumley died on 27 July 1578.
 In 1596, Lumley's husband John erected a tomb for her in Lumley chapel in St. Dunstan's parish church in Cheam, in which Jane Lumley and her three children were interred.

-With the death of Jane, his nephew, Philip Howard was left the sole heir to the titles and vast properties of the FitzAlan family, including the Arundel Castle, estates which Philip received with the death of Henry in February 1580.
+With the death of Jane, her nephew, Philip Howard was left the sole heir to the titles and all of the vast estates of the FitzAlan family, including the Arundel Castle estates which Philip received after the death of Henry in February 1580.